karrick/goprogress/README.md

 human might see the latin letter e with an accent grave over it, for example.

 Characters are stored and transmitted using some encoding.
-In Unicode those encodings are called code points.
-Because of how combining characters work in Unicode, some characters could have multiple code point representations.
-For instance, the lower case letter e with an accent grave could be encoded as a single Unicode code point, or alternatively encoded by two code points: the first one being the lower case latin letter e, the second as what is known as a combining code point, in this case the combining code point for accent
+In unicode those encodings are called code points.
+Because of how combining characters work in unicode, some characters could have multiple code point representations.
+For instance, the lower case letter e with an accent grave could be encoded as a single unicode code point, or alternatively encoded by two code points: the first one being the lower case latin letter e, the second as what is known as a combining code point, in this case the combining code point for accent